snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 Once these steps are completed, the influencer's Instagram account and Facebook page will be ready for whitelisting.
 As a top tip, brands can request access to pixels to help build custom audiences that match their target customer demographics for even better targeting.

 ## What is TikTok Whitelisting?
+TikTok whitelisting, also known as Spark Ads, is a process where creators or influencers allow brands to use their content and run ads from their accounts.

+This means that brands can promote their products or services using authentic, organic content from the creator or influencer.

+When you publish these creator licensed ads or Spark Ads, users can interact with the content by commenting, sharing, and liking, which can increase the reach of the brand.

+An example of a brand using Spark Ads might look like a post from a creator or influencer promoting a product or service, with a disclaimer indicating that it is a sponsored ad.
 ## What Does Influencer Whitelisting on TikTok Look Like?
 ## What Are the Requirements for Whitelisting on TikTok?
 ## How to do Influencer Whitelisting on TikTok